The A380 that was taking me to Los Angeles

 A very tasty BA soup as a starter

-I was surprised to see that WIFI was available through the old .Air system.
-I may as well pay for that on the basis that I will almost certainly be able to get my money back from BA due to how poor a service it is likely to be.
+I was surprised to see that Wi-Fi was available via BA’s legacy .Air system.
+I decided to pay for it, reasoning that I would almost certainly be able to reclaim the cost later given how poor the service was likely to be.

 The Thai red chicken curry served by BA on board the flight to LAX